microsoft/msix-packaging/README.md

 # ISSUES
 --------
-    If you are using Visual Studio 2017 and you run into errors about not being able to find the v140 toolset, then 1st: step 1: Install the Microsoft Build Tools (https://chocolatey.org/packages/microsoft-build-tools) step 2: start -> visual studio installer -> Visual Studio Build Tools 2017 -> Modify the 2014 toolset -> individual components step 3: make sure that VC++ 2015.3 v140 toolset for desktop is selected and then unselect VC++ 2017 141 toolset step 4: close, then re-open the solution.
+    If you are using Visual Studio 2017 and you run into errors about not being able to find the v140 toolset: step 1: Install the Microsoft Build Tools (https://chocolatey.org/packages/microsoft-build-tools) step 2: Start -> visual studio installer -> Visual Studio Build Tools 2017 -> Modify the 2014 toolset -> individual components step 3: Make sure that VC++ 2015.3 v140 toolset for desktop is selected and then unselect VC++ 2017 141 toolset step 4: Close, then re-open the solution.

 # PREREQUISITES
 ---------------